Updated: Nov 28, 2022

 Do California courts favor the mother or father?

-If the parents are married, California courts can decide custody based on the best interests of the child, not on a preference for one parent over the other.
+If the parents are married, California courts can decide custody based on the child's best interests, not on a preference for one parent over the other.
 If the parents are not married, the mother has custody of the child before paternity is confirmed legally, which can be done by a paternity case or both parents signing a Voluntary Declaration of Paternity.

 Counsel for Minors

 You may believe that everything you do as a parent is in your child's best interests.
-However, the emotions of a contentious divorce or custody battle will cloud your judgment at times.
-At times, parents or government employees can hold opposing viewpoints about what is best for their children.
+However, the emotions of a contentious divorce or custody battle will sometimes cloud your judgment.
+Parents or government employees can sometimes hold opposing viewpoints about what is best for their children.
 Even if you don't think your child needs a Family Law Attorney, the court can appoint a minor's attorney to assist the judge in resolving the situation.

 There is a lot of tension between the parents, or they have a long legal history.